-Everyday school teachers wear their good face, and fill in their box of teaching tools with the most varied offer to engage their students.
+Everyday school teachers wear good faces and fill in their boxes of teaching tools with the most varied offer to engage their students.
 Are you one of those?

 Participants will reflect on the differences in their audience of learners, and consider its variety of needs and learning modalities.

-They will join shared discussion about the nature and role of meta-cognition and motivation for learning, and acquire practical skills about how to increase them through constructive feedback and by applying effective methods for formative assessment.
+They will join a shared discussion about the nature and role of meta-cognition and motivation for learning, and acquiring practical skills about how to increase them through constructive feedback and by applying effective methods for formative assessment.

-Participants will also practice their capacity to manage group dynamics and drive conflict toward its solution, as well as to build effective lesson-plan by following structured activities that maximise learning.
+Participants will also practice their capacity to manage group dynamics and drive conflict toward its solution, as well as to build effective lesson plans by following structured activities that maximize learning.

 Finally, they will be prompted to reflect on how to apply the acquired tools in their school environment, thus already starting the renovation of their working routines.